EMS Education - EMT Course

 Financial Aid is not available.
 The course fee is not eligible for tuition remission.

 Students must fulfill all immunization requirements in order to participate in this course including the COVID-19 immunization (see "Requirements").
 Due to program requirements, immunization exemption forms and/or any other waiver may not be accepted by clinical sites.
 Exemptions are beyond our control.
-Students must have all required immunizations.
+Students must have all required childhood immunizations.

 This fee includes the cost of the course and EMT shirt.
 Students may purchase their textbook ($45-$75 depending on method), workbook ($83), blood pressure cuff ($39), and stethoscope ($100) at the Campus Store.
 (Prices subject to change.)
 It's recommended that students research blood pressure cuffs and stethoscopes and purchase ones that best meet their budget and needs.
 Students will be responsible for the cost of the National Registry Exam ($80).

 Students may submit an application before the registration period to "hold" their place on the roster.